RenderKit/embree/doc/src/intro.md

 (`rtcIntersect`-type functions), and determining whether any hit between a ray segment and the scene exists (`rtcOccluded`-type functions) are both supported.
-The API supports queries for single rays, ray packets, and ray streams.
+The API supports queries for single rays and ray packets.
 See Section [Ray Queries] for more information.

 The API is designed in an object-oriented manner, e.g. it contains